YourongYe/Programming-Basics/general_programming/Recursion_vs_Iteration.md

 # What is tail recursion?
 A recursive function is tail recursive when recursive call is the last thing executed by the function.
 For example the following C++ function print() is tail recursive.

+# Why do we care?
+The tail recursive functions considered better than non tail recursive functions as tail-recursion can be optimized by compiler.
+Eg. If the first recursive func called the second recursive func by saying 'return func(n-1)', in this case, the compiler does not have to reserve any stack memory for the first recursive func because the final result is only depending on the next func.

 ## A NON-tail-recursive function.
 ```py
 def fact(n):